AndrewCarterUK/andrewcarteruk.github.io/_posts/2018-01-24-annotating-large-datasets-with-tensorflow-object-detection-api.md

 The [`annotate.py` file in the example repository](https://github.com/AndrewCarterUK/tf-example-object-detection-api-race-cars/blob/master/annotate.py) adapts the [inference example from the official documentation](https://github.com/tensorflow/models/blob/master/research/object_detection/object_detection_tutorial.ipynb) to create annotations rather than image visualisations.

 The threshold score for an annotation to be produced can be optimised to suit the dataset and the needs of the operator.
-The threshold score should balance the frequently of unhelpful annotations against the miss rate.
+The threshold score should balance the frequency of unhelpful annotations against the miss rate.
 If removing annotations is easier for the operator than generating missed ones, a lower threshold score should be used to reflect this.

 Below are three more predictions from the primitive model.
 Despite having a very small dataset, the model has made useful predictions that would save time annotating these images.